computefoundation/gnu-linux-shell-scripting.packaged-solutions/webutil/README.md

 Open one or more URLs by alias or search query or directly in a web browser.

-Webutil allows four argument methods:
+Four argument methods are allowed:

 1. **An alias** *(first argument)* with one or more optional search queries *(remaining arguments)*.